Vermont VSERS Retirement Calculator

 Vermont is a small state.
 Its public employee workforce is correspondingly small.
 VSERS covers fewer members than most comparable state systems, which means the fund's management decisions and actuarial assumptions have an outsized effect on funded status compared to larger states where the law of large numbers smooths things out.

 Vermont's funded ratio has been in the 70-80% range in recent years, which is below where it should be but manageable.
-The state has made efforts to increase contributions and improve actuarial assumptions.
-The COLA's 5% cap provides a natural ceiling on liability growth, which helps long-term sustainability.
+Act 74's COLA cap on benefits above $24,000 was part of the effort to improve the plan's long-term sustainability by limiting liability growth.

 Social Security participation